zamazan4ik/awesome-pgo/article/article.md

 Disadvantages:

 * It can be difficult to collect PGO profiles from external environments.
 E.g. let's imagine you have a mobile application.
 It's much more difficult to collect PGO profiles from consumer devices and transfer them to your CI environment for PGO optimization.
 * Getting PGO profiles from production affects performance of your production.
 So do it carefully.
 It can be partially mitigated by using sampling PGO approach since with sampling you have an option to tweak the performance overhead via increasing/decreasing the sampling frequency ("Sampling overhead <-> Profile precision" tradeoff).
-Actually, instrumented PGO also can be used in production but before this you need to test/estimate the performance penalty and decide - is it acceptable in your case or not.
+Actually, instrumented PGO also can be used in production but before this, you need to test/estimate the performance penalty and decide - is it acceptable in your case or not.

 Especially for this case, Google created [AutoFDO](https://github.com/google/autofdo) project.
 Google has a corresponding internal infrastructure for collecting PGO profiles directly from the production environment with almost no overhead.